 However, the latest stance to enter the handgun world could be called the Tactical or possibly the Fighting stance.
 This stance combines parts of both the Weaver and Isosceles stances and is taught at many self-defense academies such as Gunsite.
 It could be called the Tactical because many tactical and special forces units have gone to this modified stance, or a similar version, for its speed and accuracy and because it keeps the body-armored chest facing forward rather than exposing the uncovered armpit to a potential threat.

-The choice of a shooting stance usually comes from trial and error, and comfort.
+Choosing a Stance The choice of a shooting stance usually comes from trial and error, and comfort.
 Some shooters choose one universally, while other shooters believe that each stance has a use depending on the situation.

 Personally, I am of the second set when it comes to shooting stances.
 I believe that every stance has its place in the shooting world, so I train in each and every stance in preparation of having to fire in whichever position would best suit the situation.